Wait - you can vaporize dry herbs!

 In 2020, Puffco released the colorfully psychedelic Puffco Vision Plus.
 For an additional $10, you can grab this flashy version for an eye-catching, kaleidoscopic concentrate pen on the go!

 Cleaning & Maintenance

 Make sure to clean the oven with a cotton swab after each load.
-If you keep loading new extracts without first cleaning it, oils will permanently burn on the bottom of the ceramic oven.
+If you keep loading new extracts without first cleaning it, they will permanently burn on the bottom of the ceramic oven.
 Check out our Cleaning and Maintenance Guide for a full rundown.

-Hold the Plus upright when hitting it, and until the oils cool inside.
-If you tilt it too much, or set it on its side after a hit, oils can run out of the oven and make a mess.
+Hold the Plus upright when hitting it, and until the concentrates cool inside.
+If you tilt it too much, or set it on its side after a hit, concentrates can run out of the oven and make a mess.

 Who’s the Puffco Plus for?